RocketBus/clickbus-api-doc/source.md

 2. Every Request's header shall declare the key `PHPSESSID`, along with it's value, Session's ID (obtained on **Trip Details**), as follow:
     > Cookie: PHPSESSID=g1898g0ogdlh9f3mfra2hl3el3
 3. You can create up to 5 Seat blocks per Order;
 4. According to Mexico's bus companies, no children is allowed to travel unaccompanied by and adult.
 In order to follow this requirement, every request for this resource to create the first **Seat Block** for any Order can only use `adult`, `elderly` or `teacher` as valid `seat_type`.
-In order to follow this rule, if you try to select a `children` as the first **Seat Block**, you will receive a _400_ Response with the following message:
+In order to follow this rule, if you try to select a `children` as the first **Seat Block**, you may receive a _400_ Response with the following message:
     ```json
     {
         "message":"adult_first"